 Wordplay and thematic figuration are prominent in this poem, which variously expands upon the subject of the deleterious intoxication of vanity, venery and the vain pursuit of love.
 I like the neo-Narcissus’s unrepentant scorn for himself and those of the same ilk who think their lot in life is different.
 Here, Narcissus refuses to kid himself or the reader.

 Seamus Heaney has written many sonnets in contemporary translations of the form, particularly in his 10-sonnet sequence, the “Glanmore Sonnets.”
 The theme he explores is as much about the art of writing as about a life in reflection.
-The rhythm is comfortably paced to imitate contemporary speech, not really iambic or pentameter, but not free verse either; the structural schematic is not strictly rhymed and enclosed quatrains; and the rhymes themselves are often assonantal and even include masculine (stressed) endings joined with feminine (unstressed) endings.
-Indeed, it is contemporary in every sense of the word.
+The rhythm is comfortably paced to imitate contemporary speech, which is helped by Heaney’s skillful use of enjambment.
+The meter is not really straight iambic or pentameter, but not free verse either; the structural schematic is not strictly rhymed or enclosed quatrains; there are internal (assonantal) rhymes and rhymes with masculine (stressed) endings joined with feminine (unstressed) endings.
+Indeed, the discourse sounds wholly contemporary in every sense of the word.
 I urge you to read the rest of Seamus Heaney’s “Glanmore Sonnets” (at the Poetry Foundation’s website) as I conclude this post with Sonnet I:

 Vowels ploughed into other: opened ground.